imixs/imixs-workflow/src/site/markdown/engine/luceneservice.md

 The property 'lucene.indexFieldListNoAnalyze' defines a comma separated list of fields which will be added as keyword  fields into the lucene index.
 The content of this fields will not be analyzed.
 So a exact phrase search is possible here.

+## Keyword Search

+The Imixs LuceneSearchService uses the Lucene KeywordAnalyzer to parse a given search term.
+This means that a search phrase is taken as is.
+For example:

+	rs/82550/201618

+will search exactly for the keyword 'rs/82550/201618'.
+Also the phrase

+	europe/berlin

+will start a search for the keyword 'europe/berlin'.
+This sometimes leads to an unexpected search result, because the Imixs LuceneUpdateService is using the 'ClassicAnalyzer' per default to create the luncene index.
+And this analyzer will splitt 'europe/berlin' into ''europe' and 'berlin'.
+If you need to seach for an exact keyoword you need to add the corresponding field into the imixs.property value 'lucence.indexFieldListNoAnalyze'.
+This will create a document field with the exact keyword independent form the content and it will not be split up by the ClassicAnalyzer.
+But in this case you need to specify the document field also in your query.
+See the following example:

+	(_country:europe\/berlin)

+This lucene search query will search for the keyword 'europe/berlin' in the document field '_country'.

+Note: All other content of a workitem will typically be stored into the document field 'content' and analyzed by the ClassicAnalyer which will - as explained before - split up the keyword into two separate words.

+### Normalze a Search Term.

+The Imixs LuceneSearchService provides a static method 'normalizeSearchTerm'.
+This method can be used to split up a search term in separate phrases in the same way as the term would be split up by the Lucene ClassicAnalyzer.
+So for example the search term:

+	europe/berlin

+will be modified by this method into:

+	europe berlin

+The normalizeSearchTerm method takes care about article numbers supported by the ClassicAnalyzer.
+So the following search term

+	europe/berlin rs/82550/201618

+will result in

+	europe berlin rs/82550/201618

+and will return all workitems containing the keywords 'europe', 'berlin' and 'rs/82550/201618'